 Below are answers to some frequently asked questions.
 If you would like more detail, please call us (845.354.1600), watch our COVID FAQ videos on our blog, or visit our COVID manual for parents.
-This information will change as we approach summer in response to regulations, new information, and changes in the virus’ behavior.
+This information will continue to change as we approach summer in response to updated regulations, new information, and changes in the virus’ behavior.

-Over the next few months, the spectrum will narrow.
-Our goal is to be transparent about what camp will be like in 2021.
 Camp will be safe, fun, and rewarding for campers, staff and their families.

 Jared Gelb & Phil Rainone